Kennon Road: Kennon Road rock shed

 The DPWH-CAR Director Khadaffy Tanggol announced that the P264 million rock shed construction along Camp 6, Tuba, Benguet is 64.37 percent complete.
 The 152-meter shed, which will be the catchment area for slope debris is expected to be finished in September.
 However, the Road will be closed for 2 months due to the prefabricated shed installation after having completed the Bued River columns.

 Road hazards

 Rehabilitation works on the retaining wall of the Uabac section of the road was done in 2016 after it was damaged by continuous rains the year before.

 Kennon Road is one of the most hazardous roads in the Philippines, especially during rainy seasons, when road accidents are common.
 The road is closed during heavy rains or typhoon conditions to avoid casualties from landslides.

 Portions of the highway are also prone to land-sinking, particularly along Barangay Camp 3 in Tuba.

-It usually takes an experienced commuter from 45 minutes to an hour to negotiate the 41.2 km steep and winding climb by car.
+It usually takes an experienced driver from 45 minutes to an hour to negotiate the 41.2 km steep and winding climb by car.